-Effective April 5, 2012, the Company issued two (2) twelve (12%) percent promissory notes in the aggregate amount of \$250,000 (each a "Promissory Note") that mature upon the earlier of a sale of \$1,000,000 or more of the Company's securities or May 4, 2012 (the "Maturity Date").
+On April 5, 2012, the Company issued two (2) twelve (12%) percent promissory notes in the aggregate amount of \$250,000 (each a "Promissory Note") that mature upon the earlier of a sale of \$1,000,000 or more of the Company's securities or May 4, 2012 (the "Maturity Date").
 In the event the Company fails to repay the Promissory Notes by the Maturity Date, the Promissory Notes shall thereafter bear interest at a rate of eighteen (18%) percent until paid in full.
 The Promissory Notes may be prepaid by the Company at any time if paid in full.
 Specifically, the Company issued Ayer Capital Partners Master Fund L.P. a Promissory Note in the principal sum of \$245,000 and Ayer Capital Partners Kestrel Fund L.P. a Promissory Note in the principal sum of \$5,000.
-Ayer Capital Partners Master Fund L.P. currently owns \$2,706,146 of the Company's Tranche A Senior Unsecured Convertible Notes and Tranche B Senior Unsecured Convertible Notes and Ayer Capital Partners Kestrel Fund L.P. currently owns \$76,324 of the Company's Tranche A Senior Unsecured Convertible Notes and Tranche B Senior Unsecured Convertible Notes.
-On May 7, 2012 these promissory notes were exchanged for new notes described below.
+Ayer Capital Partners Master Fund L.P. currently owns \$2,706,146 of the Company's Tranche A Senior Secured Convertible Promissory Notes and Tranche B Senior Secured Convertible Promissory Notes and Tranche A Senior Secured Convertible Promissory Notes and Tranche B Senior Secured Convertible Promissory Notes Promissory Notes No

-On May 7, 2012, we entered into Note and Common Stock Subscription Agreement (the "Subscription Agreement") with eight accredited investors (collectively, the "Purchasers") in connection with the subscription by the Purchasers for certain Secured Promissory Notes (the "2012 Secured Notes") and shares of our common stock.
-Pursuant to the Subscription Agreements, the Purchasers agreed to lend us up to \$1,500,000, and we agreed to sell to the Purchasers up to \$1,500,000 of 2012 Secured Notes.
-In addition, we also agreed to issue to the Purchasers, for no additional consideration, one-half (1/2) share of Common Stock for every dollar funded under the 2012 Secured Notes.
+From May to July 2012, we entered into Note and Common Stock Subscription Agreement (the "Subscription Agreement") with accredited investors (collectively, the "Purchasers") in connection with the subscription by the Purchasers for certain Secured Promissory Notes (the "2012 Secured Notes") and shares of our common stock.